johnwelby1965/cisco_dc_community_of_interest/demos/workshop/Syllabus.md

 *Lab 3* : 60 min. : **Configure and execute your playbook using Ansible Tower**

 This lab provides experience configuring Ansible Tower to execute the playbooks from Lab 1 and 2.
 This lab reinforces the concept of promoting workflow from the network programmability developer's desktop to production deployment by using version control and Ansible Tower.

+## Day 3

+*Session 1* : 45 min. **GitLab CI/CD Pipeline**

+This lecture introduces the concept of CI/CD (continuous integration, continuous delivery, and continuous deployment) and demonstrates implementing a GitLab CI/CD Pipeline to implement Ansible Lint for Static Code Analysis of playbooks used in the labs and lectures.
+Also explained is creating and publishing an image to DockerHub to implement the pipeline.

+*Lab 1*  : 45 min. **GitLab CI/CD Pipeline**
+This lab provides the students with hands-on experience with creating their own Docker image, publishing the image, and using the image to create a GitLab CI/CD Pipeline in their workshop repository.